Information for international students for May 2021

-Current students can meet with an International Student Life Coordinator Monday through Friday, between 7:30 a.m. and 5:30 p.m.
-Please use this link to book your appointment.
+Appointments for current students: Connect with a Student Life Coordinator Monday through Friday, between 7:30 a.m. and 5:30 p.m.
+Please use this link to book your appointment with a Student Life Coordinator.

 COVID-19 Readiness Plan